European-Unified-ID/euid-docs-preview/preview/docs/endpoints/post-identity-buckets.md

 ```
 ### Response Body Properties

-The response body includes the properties shown in the following table.

 | Property | Format | Description |
 | :--- | :--- | :--- |
 | `bucket_id` | string | The salt bucket ID. |